 - Volume 1 - Introduction and Background file size 1MB - This report provides background to the project by describing how biodiversity conservation is currently carried out by the Division of Fisheries and Wildlife; the history, objectives, and methods of the SWAP; and how the climate in Massachusetts has been changing and is expected to change over the remainder of this century.

-- Volume 2 - Habitat and Species Vulnerability file size 1MB - This volume reports the results of the work assessing the likely vulnerabilities of fish and wildlife and their habitats to climate change.
+- - This volume reports the results of the work assessing the likely vulnerabilities of fish and wildlife and their habitats to climate change.
 The report addresses the following questions:

 - How do the SWAP-targeted fish and wildlife habitats rank in terms of their likely comparative vulnerabilities to climate change?